TaceoLabs/docs/docs/network-config.md

 cert_path = "data/cert2.der"
 ```

-See the example configuration in the `collaborative-circom/examples/configs` folder, with pre-generated certificates and keys in the `collaborative-circom/examples/data` folder.
+See the example configuration in the [configs](https://github.com/TaceoLabs/co-snarks/blob/main/co-circom/co-circom/examples/configs) directory, with pre-generated certificates and keys in the [data](https://github.com/TaceoLabs/co-snarks/blob/main/co-circom/co-circom/examples/data) directory.

 ## Env Variables

+TODO check this and generalize to coNoir and coCircom.

 Environment variables use the prefix `COCIRCOM_`.
 The different types can be set as follows: